fa15073/big/start.md

 h.
 i.
 j.
-turns thoughts inward
+a. turns thoughts inward
-hates marriage
+b. hates marriage
-talks about accomplishments
+c. talks about accomplishments
-hates people
+d. hates people
-does not pursue pleasures of
+e. does not pursue pleasures of the flesh
-the flesh
-is interested in the welfare of others believes in self-advancement turns thoughts both inward and outward hates women turns thoughts outward
+f. is interested in the welfare of others
+g. believes in self-advancement
+h. turns thoughts both inward and outward
+I. hates women
+j. turns thoughts outward
 ```
 KEY: 1-g, 2-c, 3-f, 4-a, 5-j, 6-h, 7—d, 8-i, 9—b, 10—e
 ```